isabella232/experience-manager-dispatcher.it-IT/help/using/dispatcher-configuration.md

 Se scegliete di estendere l&#39;accesso, prendete in considerazione le seguenti raccomandazioni:

-* L&#39;accesso esterno deve `/admin` essere sempre disattivato *completamente* se si utilizza CQ versione 5.4 o una versione precedente.
+* External access to `/admin` should always be *completely* disabled if you are using CQ version 5.4 or an earlier version.

 * Care must be taken when allowing access to files in `/libs`.
 L&#39;accesso deve essere consentito su base individuale.
 * Rifiuta l&#39;accesso alla configurazione di replica in modo che non possa essere visualizzato: